tadjohnson/jssdeploy/README.md

 Setup

 The script requires a few things to be in place to operate correctly.

-Tomcat 7 should be installed on your server.
+-Tomcat 7 should be installed on your server.

-MySQL should be installed on your database server.
+-MySQL should be installed on your database server.

-A copy of the JSS ROOT.war needs to be stored locally on the server.
+-A copy of the JSS ROOT.war needs to be stored locally on the server.
 By default, the script will look for it in /usr/local/jssdeploy, however this is stored in a variable and can be changed if needed.

-The script can be stored wherever you'd like.
-It does not need to be in the same location as your ROOT.war file This script must be run as root.
+-The script can be stored wherever you'd like.
+It does not need to be in the same location as your ROOT.war file

+-This script must be run as root.